 David Black from EMC Corp. submitted the following comments on a Yes vote.
-EMC 1) No title assigned yet (Unprocessed) [45] 4.9.2 LUN 0 Address The last sentence of this section refers to the peripheral device address method.
+EMC 1) Add forward cross reference - overtaken by events (No Action Taken) [45] 4.9.2 LUN 0 Address The last sentence of this section refers to the peripheral device address method.
 This is the first mention of this address method, and it is a forward reference - please add a note that this method is specified in 4.9.6.
-EMC 2) No title assigned yet (Unprocessed) [46] 4.9.3 Single level logical unit number structure.
+Editor's Note: This comment would have been accepted had not the response to comment HP 61) resulted in removal of the entire paragraph containing the cited text.
+EMC 2) Clarify single level subset references (Accepted, Editorial) [46] 4.9.3 Single level logical unit number structure.

 The descriptions of Tables 1 and 2 contain forward references to 4.14: - Table 1 describes a single level subset of the format described in 4.14 for logical unit numbers 255 and below. - Table 2 describes a single level subset of the format described in 4.14 for logical unit numbers 16 383 and below.
 Aside from the forward references, these are incorrect because 4.14 describes a model, not a format.
 Please remove the references to 4.14 from these two sentences and add a sentence at the start of 4.9.3 saying that the logical unit number formats defined in this section are for a single level subset of the hierarchical model for dependent logical units described in 4.14.
-EMC 3) No title assigned yet (Unprocessed) [47] 4.9.7 Flat space addressing method and 4.9.8 Extended logical unit addressing Both of these sections appear to be missing the equivalent of the first paragraph of 4.9.5 and 4.9.6 requiring that the received command be sent to the logical unit.
+Editor's Note: Comment Veritas 12) identifies the reference to 4.14 as being incorrect with the proper replacement being a reference to 4.9.4.
+Referencing 4.9.4 as describing a format seems appropriate since a format is one of the things described in that subclause.
+Keeping the forward cross reference in both of the cited sentences seems valuable since they appear on different pages and are likely to continue to do so in most of the future SAM revisions.
+Both cited instances of the cross reference to 4.14 will be changed to 4.9.4.
+No other changes will be made.
+EMC 3) Flat space and extended logical unit addressing forward commands (Rejected) [47] 4.9.7 Flat space addressing method and 4.9.8 Extended logical unit addressing Both of these sections appear to be missing the equivalent of the first paragraph of 4.9.5 and 4.9.6 requiring that the received command be sent to the logical unit.
 That requirement should be present in all four sections, or none of them.
+Reason for Rejection: In fact, the exact opposite is true.
+Flat space and extended logical unit addressing terminate the forwarding of commands to other levels in the hierarchy.
+This difference is clarified in the response to comment HP 85) for flat space addressing and the response to comment Other 5) for extended logical unit addressing.
 EMC 4) Excess verbiage (Accepted, Editorial) [48] 4.13.2 SCSI devices with multiple ports In the following sentence: